 The CQA Engineer will determine the extent and nature of all defects and deficiencies and report them to Georgia Power and to the Contractor.
 All defects and deficiencies will be properly documented by the CQA Engineer.
-The CQA Engineer will observe all retests on repaired defects after the Contractor corrects the defects and deficiencies according to the CQA Plan and/or the technical specifications.
+The CQA Engineer will observe all retests on repaired defects after the Contractor corrects the defects and deficiencies according to this CQA Plan.